jbroadway/docs/docs/1.0/menu-overview.md

 Invite your friends to act with you.

-_**Important note:** This feature is coming soon.
+_**Important note:** This feature is is only available for those who have opted into the multiplayer beta.
 You can access the Friends palette, but it’s not functional._

 :endtable